ulfmagnetics/ulfmagnetics.github.io/_posts/2022-03-06-bear-classification.md

 or -- more interesting to me -- as spectrograms:

-![Andy Shauf - Living Room - Spectral Analysis](/images/2022-03-06-waveform.jpg "A spectogram of 'Living Room' by Andy Shauf (a very good song)")
+![Andy Shauf - Living Room - Spectral Analysis](/images/2022-03-06-waveform.jpg "A spectrogram of 'Living Room' by Andy Shauf (a very good song)")

 The network could potentially be trained to classify songs by genre based on